AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 3. In the source section, change none to `main` from the dropdown branch options and click `Save`.
 4. A message prompts just above it, announcing your site is ready to be published.
 5. Wait for a few seconds, and refresh the page.
-6. The message will change with a check mark stating the site is published and a link is provided.
+6. The message will change with a check mark stating the site is published.
+A link is provided to view the webpage.

 [Back to Top](#table-of-contents)